alexbaloc/angular-file-upload/README.md

  # Angular File Upload

+## Changes - alexb
+angular-file-upload 1.2.0 together with Angular 1.4.8 are not able to translate JSON messages received after the upload operation, The standard http interceptors defined by Angular are not being called with the header parsing function.

 ## v1.2.0
 * added grunt watch task.
 Please use ```grunt watch``` to automatically build angular-file-upload.* files for easier development
 * imported ngThumb directive in angularFileUpload moudule